cjules0609/VegasAfterglow/README.md

 > **Note:** The `ObsData` interface is designed to be flexible.
 You can mix and match different data sources, and add multiple light curves at different frequencies as well as multiple spectra at different times.

 The `Setups` class defines the global properties and environment for your model.
 These settings remain fixed during the MCMC process.
+Check the [documentation](https://yihanwangastro.github.io/VegasAfterglow/docs/index.html) for all available options.

 ```python
 cfg = Setups()